The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars

 The system {\it Hebe} lies in a dense and peculiar environment, being the companion of GN-z11, one of the most massive galaxies observed at high redshift.
 In contrast, our data-calibrated cosmological model {\tt NEFERTITI} focuses on the assembly of the Milky Way, which corresponds to a smaller fluctuation of the density field.
 As a result, at $z=10.6$ the model predicts PopIII galaxies that are less luminous than the GN-z11 companion, with total stellar masses $M_\star \leq 4 \cdot10^{3}\,M_{\odot}$ (see Fig. \ref{fig:fig5} in the Appendix).
 While this does not affect comparisons of emission line ratios or EWs, which are independent of the total stellar mass, it prevents a direct interpretation of the observed line luminosities.

-Here we develop a simple parametric approach to use the observed $\rm HeII/H_\gamma$ ratio and the HeII luminosity, $L_{\rm HeII} = (5.1 \pm0.9) \cdot 10^{40} \rm erg/s$ of C1 to constrain the PopIII IMF and stellar mass.
+Here we develop a simple parametric approach to use the observed $\rm HeII/H\gamma$ ratio and the HeII luminosity, $L_{\rm HeII} = (5.1 \pm0.9) \cdot 10^{40} \rm erg/s$ of C1 to constrain the PopIII IMF and stellar mass.
 To this end, we compute the synthetic emission from a single PopIII star formation episode at different ages (1 Myr steps), using the same {\tt CLOUDY} parameters as in Sec.~\ref{sec:methods}, and with a fully sampled IMF.
 This assumption is discussed in Appendix \ref{app:a}, where Fig. \ref{fig:fig5} shows how the predicted HeII luminosity varies with the total mass of PopIII stars formed, $M_\star$, when the fiducial IMF is randomly or fully sampled.
 To explore the IMF widely, we vary both the peak $M_{ch}$ in the range $[1-300]\, M_\odot$, and the slope $x$ between $0$ (flat) and $4.35$ (steep), keeping a fixed mass range of $[0.8-1000] M_\odot$ (see equation \ref{e:Larson}).